goyal-ishan/NourishFlow/README.md

 ## 🎯 Project Objective
 Millions of pounds of perishable food are wasted daily due to supply chain inefficiencies and lack of real-time visibility. **The Real-Time Cold-Storage Matching Network** is an event-driven system designed to continuously monitor supermarket inventories, identify high-risk perishable goods (e.g., Raw Chicken, Milk), and stream this data in real-time to match surplus food with available cold-storage facilities before it spoils.

+## 👋 The Problem I'm Trying to Solve
+It’s crazy how much perfectly good food ends up in landfills every single day just because of bad logistics.
+Supermarkets often have surplus food that requires refrigeration (like milk or raw meat), but they lack a real-time way to find nearby cold-storage facilities or food banks before it spoils.

+I'm building this project to fix that gap. **The Real-Time Cold-Storage Matching Network** acts as a live monitoring system.
+It watches a supermarket's inventory, instantly spots items that need a fridge, and streams that data out so the food can be matched with a storage facility before it goes bad.
 ## 🏗️ System Architecture (Current State)

 This project leverages a modern, distributed microservices architecture.